 Some people may find they have difficulty swallowing (Dysphagia) following COVID-19.
 Someone who cannot swallow safely may not be able to eat or drink enough to stay healthy or maintain an ideal weight.
 Further information on dysphagia can be found here.

 Nutritional supplements are sometimes prescribed when you can’t get everything you need from your diet.
-If you have been recommended by a dietitian or other healthcare professional to take a powdered nutritional supplement, the following videos give guidance on making up the products.
+If you have been recommended by a dietitian or other healthcare professional to take a powdered nutritional supplement.